 We believe that SCY-078 has the potential to play an important role in treating patients with invasive fungal infections, particularly those infected with resistant Candida and Aspergillus species.
-We are currently working to progress SCY-078 in the clinic with a Phase 2 study of our oral formulation of SCY-078 in the treatment of invasive Candida infections, and anticipate beginning studies with an IV formulation of SCY-078 in 2015.
+We are continuing to advance the development of SCY-078 for a number of antifungal infections and are planning additional non-clinical development activities to support our development program, including futher characterization of the antifungal spectrum of activity.

 We may also develop SCY-078 as a treatment for recurrent VVC, commonly known as a "yeast infection," and have completed a Phase 2 proof-of-concept study in patients with VVC.
 The positive results provided evidence of the antifungal activity of orally administered SCY-078 in patients with Candida infections.
 VVC is caused by Candida albicans.
 An estimated 75% of women of reproductive age will have at least one episode of VVC during their lifetime and 40-45% will experience two or more episodes.
 As many as seven to nine percent of these patients suffer from recurrent VVC, or at least four episodes during a 12-month period.
 There are currently no products approved for recurrent VVC.